 Home » Is digital marketing the future for cannabis marketing?
+Today, many consider marketing one of the hottest topics coming out of the digital world in 2022.

 The digital disruption arising from the Covid-19 pandemic and the ever-changing digital environment are altering the landscape of marketing.
 The adaptations to such disruptions are now taking businesses to new realms by using innovative forms of social media platforms, shopping channels and news outlets to create consumer experiences, relationships and business ventures.